layaxx/bambirds-affected-objects/README.md

 ```

 ## Highlighting of moved objects
-The thirds PDF contains all objects, with objects that have moved highlighted in red.
+The thirds PDF contains all objects, with objects that have moved highlighted in yellow and objects that were destroyed highlighted in red.
+This does not apply to birds, which keep their color regardless of status.

 ## Demo
 For a demo, see the [Demo Folder](./demo).